zkoss/zkessentials-book/controlling_components/in_controller.md

 }
 ```

-Then "connect" the controller with a component in the zul by specifying
-fully qualified class name in `apply` attribute.
-After that the
-component and all its child components are under the control of the
+Then "associate" the controller with a component in the zul by specifying fully qualified class name in `apply` attribute.
+After that the component and all its child components are under the
-controller.
+controller's control.

 **chapter2/sidebar.zul**